IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/ifcsverchok/installation.rst

 Addons > Install > Choose Downloaded ZIP > Enable Add-on Checkbox``.
 You can enable add-ons permanently by using ``Save User Settings`` from the Addons menu.

-Before installing, you will also need to `install the BlenderBIM Add-on
+Before installing, you will also need to `install Bonsai
 <https://bonsaibim.org/download.html>`__ and `install Sverchok
 <https://github.com/nortikin/sverchok#installation>`__.